Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

+The two components of the non-trivial time periodic solution given in Example \ref{ex1.2} are essentially the same.
+In this example, the two components of the solution are essentially different.
 In addition, the author believes that the time periodic solutions of the weakly coupled Hamilton-Jacobi systems can describe the dynamic equilibrium of differential games with multiple types of players.
 For related topics, see for example \cite{Ni2}. \end{example}